Web application security in Python

 • Password policy

-• Password management challenges
+• Additional password management challenges

 • Password database migration